 Thankfully there are fun and helpful guides from those who are better than me!
 I used this fun guide on 8 ways to pipe a pumpkin cupcake, you could choose the style that suites you best!

 I’ve seen a lot of ways to finish that ‘pumpkin effect’ too, for me its all about flavors that make sense with the cupcake.
 I chose marzipan, it’s easy to work with and widely available in the baking section of most grocery stores.

-If you’d like to freeze the buttercream and the cupcakes for later use I recommend freezing them separately.
-Simply thaw and mix the buttercream and decorate the thawed cupcakes as usual.
+Freeze them separately if you want to prep frosting ahead.
+Thaw and mix the buttercream and decorate the thawed cupcakes as usual.
 They’d be good in the freezer for 2 to 3 months.

 Enjoy these with a hot cup of coffee!

 Who doesn’t love a freshly baked, homemade cupcake?
 These fluffy beauties are a fabulous fun treat for the autumn season, and I highly recommend you give them a go soon.
 Even better, pair them with a warm homemade maple latte or a cup of hot cocoa made with homemade mix and you’ll be a happy, cozy camper.
 Don’t forget to let me know how it goes!